C191068/Ali_Khatami_EtherJs7/README.md

 Our RPC URL here is not really something we need to secure <br>

-However maybe we gonna use certain API key <br>
+However maybe we gonna use certain API key or certain end point that only we want to have access to  <br>